-You need to have at least a minimum open/unrestricted Car (C) class driver’s license to work as a delivery driver in Australia.
+You need at least a minimum open/unrestricted Car (C) class driver's license to work as a delivery driver in Australia.
 To drive heavy vehicles in Australia, you must undertake a course to upgrade your C license to LR, MR, or HR license.

 Having identified the delivery and vehicle type, take a driver's training course, and pass the theoretical and practical examination to obtain a driver's license.

 Suppose you need help finding a traineeship opportunity.
 In that case, you can volunteer and drive for community services such as aged care homes, charities, food banks, etc.